Foreign relations of Bhutan: Turkey

 Both countries established diplomatic relations in 2012.
 Bhutan and Turkey cooperate through their respective embassies in New Delhi.
-Trade volume between the two countries was 1.58 million USD in 2018 (Bhutanese exports/imports: 1.48/0.1 million USD).
+Trade volume between the two countries was US$1.58 million in 2018 (Bhutanese exports/imports: 1.48/0.1 million USD).

 United States

 The United States and Bhutan have no official diplomatic ties, however, they both maintain "warm, informal relations" with each other, as well as consular relations.

 Bhutan is represented by its permanent mission in the United Nations, while the American embassy in New Delhi is currently accredited for Bhutan.

 Transnational issues

 Bhutan has relations with other nations based on transnational issues.
 Among these issues are extradition, terrorism, and refugees.
 To a limited extent, Bhutanese law provides frameworks for cooperation with countries which Bhutan has no formal mission.

 Extradition

 Bhutan has a legislated policy on extradition of criminals, both to and from the kingdom.
 Any nation, with or without formal relations, may request the extradition of fugitives who abscond to Bhutan.
 The Extradition Act requires nations to provide "all relevant evidence and information" about the accused, after which the Royal Government may in its discretion refer the matter to the High Court of Bhutan.
 The Court may then issue a summons or warrant, conduct an inquiry, and collect evidence, holding the accused for a maximum of 30 days.
 Alternatively, the Royal Government may refer the matter to the courts for trial within Bhutan.
 Bhutan imposes punishments for offenses committed in treaty states generally, and for offenses in other states resulting in return to Bhutan.
 Offenses are weighed according to gravity, determined by a schedule and two-part test: extraditable offenses are those enumerated (including murder, theft, forgery, and smuggling), or which in Bhutan would be punished by a prison term exceeding twelve months.
 All felonies in Bhutan are punishable by a minimum of three years' imprisonment.

 Bhutan will refuse requests for extradition if the Royal Government or its courts determine the person is accused of a political offense.